 Once again, testing is quite expensive, and since many court systems expect their probationers to pay their own fees, they do not expect them to come up with more than $100 for each test.
 In areas where anabolic steroids are viewed as “problematic”, or if the offense leading to the probation, then testing is likely.

 Military and government employees are often subject to random testing just like employees in any other setting.
 However, even at these levels, the odds of being tested without probable cause is unlikely.
-This simply means that, even in the military, anabolic steroid screening is not likely unless there is sufficient evidence to suggest that you use them – or unless you are facing legal action for possessing, selling, or buying them.
-In this case, the odds of steroid screening are quite high.

 To answer the question, “Do they show up on drug tests?” it’s important to consider the type of drug test.
 In almost all cases, these tests look for highly elevated levels of testosterone.
 They are testosterone derivatives, so they will show up much like testosterone during testing.
 If your test levels are only slightly elevated due to age, diet, activity, etc., you have very little to fear.